-The deal involved the acquisition of land in Central Province for a naval base over which defence minister Fabian Pok and state enterprises minister William Duma were alleged to have conspired.
+The deal involved acquisition of land at Manumanu in Central Province for a naval base.

-The state paid a company linked with Mr Duma $US14m to purchase the land at Manumanu.
+The state paid a company linked with Mr Duma $US14million to purchase the land at Manumanu.

 When the deal came to public attention in March, prime minister Peter O'Neill stood down the ministers, and announced an inquiry.

-Both MPs have now been re-appointed as ministers, but according to Transparency's Lawrence Stephens, questions over their involvement in the deal have not been answered.
+Both MPs have now been re-appointed as ministers, but according to Transparency's Lawrence Stephens, no inquiry appears to have occurred.